Yukihide Tomari, Ph.D.

 I am Benny from Hong Kong.
 Literatures from Tomari lab is what brought me here and I love the mechanisms of small ncRNAs and their loading partners, as everyone else here.
 I like electronic music, especially trance.

 I am Yuriki Sakurai.
-I joined the Tomari lab this year.
-I am going to study many things by using zebrafish.
-One of my hobboes is watching Korean dramas, so I can read and speak Korean language a little.
+I am studying the molecular mechanism of RNA silencing pathway in plants.
+One of my hobbies is watching Korean dramas, so I can read and speak Korean language a little.
 I have a weakness for sweets.

 Hi, I’m Andy from Vancouver, Canada.
 My hobbies include practicing kung fu, watching Netflix shows, anime and hockey.
 Currently, I’m studying the mechanisms of RISC in plants.
 Learning a new language, living in a vibrant new city, and studying such a dynamic field, I find myself learning so much every day!

 Hi, I’m Tatsuya.
 Currently my study is based on Hero proteins, a peculiar group of unstructured proteins.
 In my free time, I like to discover new ramen restaurants and watch sports.

 Xiao Qi (Kazuki Uruhara)

 I’m a foreign research student from Hunan, China and I love spicy food so much.
 I have been studying biology since high school and I think that solving the unknown questions in the world of life is attractive work.
 Now I’m interested in piRNA research.
 I also enjoy Japanese social culture, language, animation, music and so on, and hope I can do my best here.